 Method to Determine Compensation.
 Parametric seeks to compensate investment professionals commensurate with responsibilities and performance while remaining competitive with other firms within the investment management industry.

-Salaries, bonuses and stock-based compensation are also influenced by the operating performance of Parametric and its parent company, Eaton Vance Corp (EVC).
-While the salaries of investment professionals are comparatively fixed, cash bonuses and stock-based compensation may fluctuate from year-to-year, based on changes in financial performance and other factors.
+Compensation is also influenced by the operating performance of Parametric and Morgan Stanley.
+While the salaries of investment professionals are comparatively fixed, variable compensation in the form of bonuses may fluctuate from year-to-year, based on changes in financial performance and other factors.
 Parametric also offers opportunities to move within the organization, as well as incentives to grow within the organization by promotion.